 1963—In Birmingham, Alabama, 959 schoolchildren are arrested for letting themselves be attacked by dogs, firehoses, and cops with billy clubs.

-1957—Senator and morphine addict Joe McCarthy dies of liver failure at 48, relieving top dope cop Harry Anslinger of an awkward chore: slipping him safe government morphine “for reasons of national security.”
+1957—Morphine-addicted Sen. Joe McCarthy [R-Wisc.] dies of liver failure at 48.
+Top U.S. dope cop Harry J. Anslinger, who’s been slipping him government morphine “for reasons of national security,” can quit now.

 1940—Mississippi Governor Paul Johnson, 60, clubs Jackson Daily News editor Major Frederick Sullens from behind.
-Sullens, 62, floors the Governor and beats him mercilessly.
+Sullens, 62, floors the Governor and beats him without mercy.